wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/JavaScript/JavaScript-Reference.md

 - [10 Languages That Compile to JavaScript](https://www.sitepoint.com/10-languages-compile-javascript/): This article includes a list of ten interesting languages that can be transpiled to JavaScript to be executed in the browser or on a platform like Node.js.

-- [Modern JavaScript Tutorial【Book】](https://github.com/iliakan/javascript-tutorial-en): How it's done now.
+- [Modern JavaScript Tutorial #Book#](https://github.com/iliakan/javascript-tutorial-en): How it's done now.
 From the basics to advanced topics with simple, but detailed explanations.

  - [Modern JavaScript cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet): This document is a cheatsheet for JavaScript you will frequently encounter in modern projects and in most contemporary sample code.